Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 ### <ins>Fig. 2: An ideogram of glyphosate-susceptible and -resistant *Eleusine indica* genome alignment.</ins>
 #### *Synteny Ideogram*

+Note: Numbers in boxes above and below the ideogram and bold letter “T”s on the karyotype in the publication version of this figure were added in [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint).

+<sup><sub>Grey links indicate shared synteny between chromosome pairs.
+Red links indicate large inversions of synteny between the genomes.
+Black links represent Region-A and Region-B of the _EPSPS-Cassette_ in their native locations.</sub></sup>

 ---------------

 ### <ins>Fig. 3: Copy number variation in chromosome three across eight glyphosate-resistant and eight glyphosate-susceptible *Eleusine indica* individuals.</ins>